juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 }
 ```

-When the `Inject` method is called of this scope, either in `Start` or manually, it will scan the scene for any injectable components and inject them with the resources bound to its container.
+When the `Inject` method is called on this scope, either in `Start` or manually, it will scan the scene for any injectable components and inject them with the resources bound to its container.

 #### Advanced